Skip to main menu Skip to content Skip to footer

 How is depression diagnosed?

-Depression is diagnosed by a medical professional.
+Depression is diagnosed by a mental health or medical professional.
 To make the diagnosis, they will speak to the child, family members and other adults in the child’s life.

 To be diagnosed with major depressive disorder, a child must be depressed most of the time for at least two weeks.
 They will also have several of the symptoms listed above.
-Their symptoms must be very different from their normal personality.
+Their symptoms must be very different from their usual way of being.

 To be diagnosed with persistent depressive disorder, a child must be depressed or annoyed most of the time for at least one year.
 They must also have at least two of these symptoms getting in the way of their daily life: